Mia2b/cmput274-final-project-snake/README.md

 | Analog 0         | VRy             |
 | Analog 2         | SW              |

+## Files of interest
+* main
+   - will run the game and controlls all game rule logic
+* AnalogStick
+   - Allows for directional input using the analog joystick
+* Snake
+   - The snake object that they player interacts with using the analog stick

 ## Installation instructions

 To install using the provided make file, the UofA cmput274 virtual machine would be required as it has all dependicies installed.